 Find this drink at: Any convenience store or supermarket around Korea.

-In Korea, every person’s childhood is full of banana milk.
+In Korea, every person’s childhood is connected with banana milk.
 This drink has always been a national favorite since its introduction in 1974 when bananas were still considered a luxury item.

 Banana milk first gained popularity as a way for the government to encourage South Koreans to drink more milk.
 Nowadays, approximately one million bottles are sold every day in South Korea, attracting many tourists because of the cute short bottle design.

 While it may appear to be simple banana-flavored milk, something about the blend of sweet and salty flavors in this Korean beverage has secured its immediate appeal.
-Make your way to the nearest convenience store and try one; I guarantee you will get addicted after the first sip!
+Make your way to the nearest convenience store and try one; I recommend trying the Binggrae brand for the experience!

 If you want to learn more about this iconic banana milk, this can help you out!

 To make this non-alcoholic dessert drink, locals use ginger, peppercorns, and cinnamon as a base.
 Afterward, they will add dried persimmons along with brown sugar or honey to create a sweet and spicy beverage.
 The locals usually serve Sujeonggwa cold with pine nuts on top or pair it with Kkultara, a Korean dragon beard candy.

-This drink was first mentioned in Dongguksesigi (a book about seasonal traditions).
-Hong Seok Mo, a scholar in the Joseon Dynasty.
+This drink was first mentioned in Dongguksesigi (a book about seasonal traditions) written by Hong Seok Mo, a scholar in the Joseon Dynasty.
 The drink usually features dried persimmon for added sweetness and fruitiness.